-1 Fuel filter secure and flow direction correct

-2 Fuel pump (electronic) secure and flow direction correct

-3 Fuel lines secure:

-a) fuel pickups and breather lines from wing roots to header tank i inlets

-b) header tank outlet to fuel filter

-c) fuel filter to electric fuel pump

-d) electric fuel pump to fuel tap on console

-e) fuel tap on console to bulkhead fitting

-4 Fuel line sheathing in place and secure

-5 Check fuel valve mounting and lever secure to console

-6 Fuel Breather:

-a) check breather hose clamps and breather route

-b) wing breather tube to wing root secure

-c) check ball in breather in wing tank cap is free

-d) check fuel breather tube is secure to body fuel filler

-e) fuel breather check has been conducted:

-Note: you must be able to hear air in all outlets independently b y:

-i) Removing filler cap in left wing and blow into tank

-ii) Removing filler cap in right wing and blow into tank

-Fu lel gauges L ÆFT RIGHT

-1 Window fitted in fuselage opposite wing roots

-2 Calibration decal in place left and right

-3 Wires connected to left and right senders

-4 Left sender drives left gauge and vice versa

-5 No leaks from sender boss

-Fu el flow test

-1 20 litres of fuel in each wing tank

-2 Check fuel tap has been correctly indexed i.e. ON is on OFF is off

-3 Select fuel tap on and measure the fuel flow (recorded in Calibrate fuel gauge es task)

-a) electric fuel pump OFF litres per minute

-b) electric fuel pump ON litres per minute

-There should be around 1 litre per minute flow with the electric fue l pump Of N
+1 Fuel filter secure and flow direction correct 2 Fuel pump (electronic) secure and flow direction correct 3 Fuel lines secure: a) fuel pickups and breather lines from wing roots to header tank inlets b) header tank outlet to fuel filter c) fuel filter to electric fuel pump d) electric fuel pump to fuel tap on console e) fuel tap on console to bulkhead fitting 4 Fuel line sheathing in place and secure 5 Check fuel valve mounting and lever secure to console 6 Fuel Breather: a) check breather hose clamps and breather route b) wing breather tube to wing root secure c) check ball in breather in wing tank cap is free d) check fuel breather tube is secure to body fuel filler e) fuel breather check has been conducted: Note: you must be able to hear air in all outlets independently by: i)Removing filler cap in left wing and blow into tank ii) Removing filler cap in right wing and blow into tank Fu el gauges LEFT RIGHT 1 Window fitted in fuselage opposite wing roots 2 Calibration decal in place left and right 3 Wires connected to left and right senders $\Box$ 4 Left sender drives left gauge and vice versa 5 No leaks from sender boss Fu el flow test 1 20 litres of fuel in each wing tank 2 Check fuel tap has been correctly indexed i.e. ON is on OFF is off 3 Select fuel tap on and measure the fuel flow (recorded in Calibrate fuel gauge a) electric fuel pump OFF litres per minute b) electric fuel pump ON litres per minute There should be around 1 litre per minute flow with the electric fuel pump ON This document is controlled while it remains on the Jabiru server.
+Once this no longer applies it becomes uncontrolled.